godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **rendering/scaling_3d/mode** = ``0``

 Sets the scaling 3D mode.
 Bilinear scaling renders at different resolution to either undersample or supersample the viewport.
-FidelityFX Super Resolution 1.0, abbreviated to FSR, is an upscaling technology that produces high quality images at fast framerates by using a spatially aware upscaling algorithm.
+FidelityFX Super Resolution 1.0, abbreviated to FSR, is an upscaling technology that produces high quality images at fast framerates by using a spatially-aware upscaling algorithm.
 FSR is slightly more expensive than bilinear, but it produces significantly higher image quality.
-FSR should be used where possible.
+On particularly low-end GPUs, the added cost of FSR may not be worth it (compared to using bilinear scaling with a slightly higher resolution scale to match performance).

+\ **Note:** FSR is only effective when using the Forward+ rendering method, not Mobile or Compatibility.
+If using an incompatible rendering method, FSR will fall back to bilinear scaling.

 .. rst-class:: classref-item-separator